FriedOrange/MatrixSans/README.md

 - **Screen** is similar to Print, but uses square dots instead of round ones.
 It matches the look of the "character LCDs" seen in many devices, as well as some light-up LED displays.
 - **Video** is an interpolated version of Regular.
 It resembles the on-screen displays of VCRs, Teletext, camcorders and the like; harking back to the early days of computerisation in television and home video.

-### Research

-Much of my interest in the topic was piqued by Damien Guard’s article, [*Typography in 8 bits: system fonts*](https://damieng.com/blog/2011/02/20/typography-in-8-bits-system-fonts).
-In preparation for this project, I decided to conduct an even more comprehensive study of classic dot-matrix fonts, with a focus on those using the iconic 5&times;7 dot matrix capitals.

-See [documentation/research.md](documentation/research.md) for detailed documentation of this study and the decision-making process for the design of this font.

 ![Four Styles](documentation/4styles.png)
 ![Sample 1](documentation/sample_0.png)
 <!-- ![Sample 2](documentation/sample_1.png)